|

 school gym class and used it to thwack another student on

+the backside, your hero has arrived.
 "The Cape" is a promising television program that would

 have been a lot better if the producers were aware of its